Facebook Metaverse

 The term was coined in Neal Stephenson's 1992 science fiction novel Snow Crash, in which people interact with each other and with software agents as avatars in a three-dimensional virtual space that uses the metaphor of the real world.
 Stephenson used the term to describe a virtual reality-based successor to the Internet.
 Concepts similar to the Metaverse appeared in the cyberpunk genre under various names as early as 1981 in the novella True Names.
 Stephenson explained in the afterword to Snow Crash that after completing the novel, he learned of Habitat, an early MMORPG similar to the Metaverse.

-The concept of cyberspace, which first appeared in the short story "Burning Chrome" by William Gibson (Omni, July 1982), was a central theme in his groundbreaking 1984 novel Neuromancer.
-The Metaverse is distinct from the broader concept of cyberspace, which is the “Reflects the entirety of the shared online space across all dimensions of representation”.
-Unlike the fictional concept presented in Neuromancer, which was characterized by a Cartesian separation of body and mind, the Metaverse allows its users to access its surroundings while remaining aware of their world.
-This is demonstrated in a technology developed by Nissan called Invisible to Visible (I2V), which overlays a car's windshield with virtual information and, among other things, offers the possibility of bringing a 3D avatar into the vehicle.
+The concept of cyberspace, which first appeared in the short story “Burning Chrome” by William Gibson (Omni, July 1982), was a central theme in his groundbreaking novel Neuromancer in 1984.
+The entirety of the common online space across all dimensions of the representation ”.
+In contrast to the fictional concept presented in neuromans, which was characterized by a Kartesian separation of body and mind, metavers enables its users access to its surroundings while they are still aware of their world.
+This is demonstrated in a technology called Invisible to Visible (I2V) developed by Nissan, which overlaps the windshield of a car with virtual information and, among other things, offers the opportunity to bring a 3D avatar into the vehicle.

 Massively Multiplayer Online Game